-NS and AN-NSP mounted ALPES LASERS lasers are delivered in a hermetic waterproof storage box .
-This box should always be used when storing the laser out of its housing.
-The laser chip is soldered to the pads using In soldering, which melts at 120° C, therefore the storage temperature should not exceed 80° C.
+NS and AN-NSP mounted ALPES LASERS lasers are delivered in a hermetic water-proof storage box .
+This box should always be used when storing the laser out of its

 QCLs can be stored at ambient temperature (10 to 30° C) in normal atmosphere.
 Humidity should not exceed 80%, and condensation is to be avoided.
 The laser must be operated in a dry atmosphere below 50% relative humidity.
-If possible, it should be completely dried using a desiccant material or by flushing with N2.
+If possible, it should be completely dried using a desiccant material or by flushing with N_2 .